GaragePixel/Public-drafts-in-Mx2/fox/doc/gameproject/ranking_system.md

 ## Conclusion

 The proposed VM implementation for the Dream Explication System leverages AI-generated rules and dynamic execution to create a personalized and immersive player experience.
-By combining narrative depth with technical efficiency, this system enhances both individual engagement and community interaction, making it a standout feature in
+By combining narrative depth with technical efficiency, this system enhances both individual engagement and community interaction, making it a standout feature in the global ranking system.